AndySAnker/Exp2SimGAN/interpretable-ml-neutron-spectroscopy/README.md

-# interpretable-ml-neutron-spectroscopy
+# DUQ Classifier
-A repository of code associated with the publication [_Interpretable, calibrated neural networks for analysis and understanding of neutron spectra_](https://arxiv.org/abs/2011.04584)
+This is a truncated and altered version of the repository of code associated with the publication [_Interpretable, calibrated neural networks for analysis and understanding of neutron spectra_](https://arxiv.org/abs/2011.04584)

+Here we only use the DUQ classifier.

 ## Running the codes